Chern-Osserman inequality for minimal surfaces in a Cartan-Hadamard manifold with strictly negative sectional curvatures: Hessian analysis, Gauss-Bonnet Theorem, and estimates for the Euler characteristic of the extrinsic balls

 As

 we obtain:

 \end{proof}

-\begin{proposition} Let $S^{2}$ be a properly immersed and minimal surface in a Cartan-Hadamard manifold $N$, with sectional sectional curvatures bounded from above by a negative quantity $K_N \leq b <0$.
-Let $E_{t}$ be a (non-connected) extrinsic ball in $S$ centered in a pole $o \in N$.
-The volume $v(t)=\text{vol}(E_{t})$ satisfies the inequality
+\begin{proposition} Let $S^{2}$ be a properly immersed and minimal surface in a Cartan-Hadamard manifold $N$, with sectional curvatures bounded from above by a negative quantity $K_N \leq b <0$.
+Let $E_{t}$ be a (non-connected) extrinsic ball in $S$ centered on a pole $o \in N$.
+The volume $v(t)=\Vol(E_{t})$ satisfies the inequality

 where $K_{S}$ denotes the Gaussian curvature of $S$. \end{proposition}